clux/kubecon2020/kubecon-talk.md

 ## INTRO
 Hey.
 I'm Eirik aka clux on github and am one of the main maintainers on kube-rs.

-Today, talking about the kubernetes api, some of the generic assumptions and invariants that kubernetes wants to maintain, but for the lack of actual generics in the language, are generally enforced through consistency and manual code-generation steps.
+Today, talking about the kubernetes api, some of the generic assumptions and invariants that kubernetes wants to maintain, but for the lack of actual generics in the language, _the properties_ are generally enforced through consistency and manual code-generation steps.

 We'll talk a little bit about how rust, with its richer type system, gives us the same consistency for free, and lets us model the api easily.
 Still, it's not a magic bullet.
 Any broken invariants on the Go side would still need to be respected in rust land.
-The hope is that when Go gets generics, a lot of these assumptions get locked down properly.

 But in the mean time; this is still going to be a very positive talk.
 Yes, there are some broken invariants, but regardless, kubernetes is remarkably consistent in its api despite shortcomings of the language.
 And we'll show some examples of this from source.